Package 'serocalculator'

 • 4: iteration limit exceeded; increase iterlim.

 • 5: maximum step size stepmax exceeded five consecutive times.
-Either the function is unbounded below, becomes asymptotic to a finite value from above in some direction or stepmax is too small.
+Either the function is unbounded below, becomes asymptotic to a finite value from above in some direction, or stepmax is too small.

 Examples